bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_23.png)

-Auto-refresh is on, statuses will be updated frequently.
+...Auto-refresh is on, statuses will be updated frequently.

-As the job executes, the Initial Load process is created in ODI while DIPC configures OGG for the Source Capture and Target Delivery.
+...As the job executes, the Initial Load process is created in ODI while DIPC configures OGG for the Source Capture and Target Delivery.

 ## Review Task Execution

 ### In ODI Console (Optional)
-The Initial Load process uses Data Pump and can be monitored within ODI Console.
+...The Initial Load process uses Data Pump and can be monitored within ODI Console.

 1. Click on the picture icon located on the top right corner of the screen and then select “Open ODI”